dvcol/svelte-simple-router/README.md

 A default fade/scale transition is provided, but you can pass your own [transitions](https://github.com/dvcol/svelte-simple-router/blob/1ca370af1d892f8291d2464145c6a582eeee7438/src/lib/models/router.model.ts#L97-L122).

-Note: By default the first enter transition is ignored, you can change this behavior by setting the `skip` option to `false`.
+Note: By default the first enter transition is ignored, you can change this behavior by setting the `skipFirst` option to `false`.

 ```svelte
 <script lang="ts">